stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 MOO's object-oriented approach is slightly different from many object-oriented programming languages.
 In most object-oriented languages, you have a division between the definition of an object (its blueprint, so to speak) and instances of the object in the system.
 The object definitions (called classes) exist off in some abstract place that the rest of the code generally can't get at, your code in the system never deals with them directly.
 Instead your code creates "instances" of a given class and use the instance.

 In the MOO world, unlike in those other languages, the object is defined by example.
-You create an object instance in the system and then dynamically (aka "on the fly") add verbs and properties to your object instance to make your prototype.
+You create an object instance in the system and then dynamically (aka "on the fly") add verbs (using the @verb command) and properties (using the @property command) to your object instance to make your prototype.
 Then you can create a new object that is "descended" from the first object.
 The new object in turn can be dynamically modified with more verbs and properties, and then you can create more objects that descend from the second object.

 Another way that MOO is fairly unusual is that every object in the moo server's db has a number associated with it, often abbreviated "objnum" in moocode.
 For example, #1449 is the object number of my player object at LambdaMOO.
 There's more on object numbers below, I'm mainly bringing them up here for two reasons.
 First, because if you already know some other programming language, object numbers may strike you as a bit weird.
 Second, because if you don't already know how to program, there's a strong temptation to put the actual object number value in your code.